 When the former Librium user is discharged from rehab, a representative from their treatment center will provide them with support contact numbers and other recovery information.
 Outpatient programs are often suggested for the first weeks after rehab to help the newly recovering addict transition back to their life.
 Participation in a 12-step program is encouraged as these groups provide the former user with fellowship and accountability.

 Ongoing Treatment And Relapse Prevention Strategies

 Outpatient treatment services are usually offered through a clinic, hospital or private doctor’s office.
 Additionally, most treatment centers offer aftercare programs, including outpatient treatment.
 These programs are an ideal option for someone with a mild addiction who requires minimal supervision during detox and withdrawal.
 Outpatient programs are also a good option for those who have responsibilities preventing them from going to inpatient rehab.
-However, it is always critical to have a conversation with a treatment professional to determine the proper level of care for each patient.
+However, it is always critical to have a conversation with a treatment provider to determine the proper level of care for each patient.